frankyu77/SimpleBlackjack/README.md

 thing to keep in mind is that the dealer will never give themselves cards if their total card value is 17 or more.

-You also have the option of hitting, standing, splitting, and doubling down in the game.

 #### Value of each card:
 *2-10*: Face value